apache/iotdb/docs/UserGuide/QuickStart/QuickStart.md

 ### Basic commands for IoTDB

-Now, let us introduce the way of creating timeseries, inserting data and querying data.
+Now, let us introduce the way of creating timeseries, inserting data and querying data using Cli tools.

 The data in IoTDB is organized as timeseries, in each timeseries there are some data-time pairs, and every timeseries is owned by a storage group.
 Before defining a timeseries, we should define a storage group using SET STORAGE GROUP, and here is an example: